ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 {% include vim-latex-navbar.html %}

 # 6. Setting Up a PDF Reader for Writing LaTeX with Vim
-This is part six in a [seven part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
+This is part six in a [seven part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim or Neovim text editors to efficiently write LaTeX documents.
 This article explains, for both Linux and macOS, how to set up a PDF reader for displaying the PDF file associated with the LaTeX source file being edited in Vim.

 ## Contents of this article